 A post about my adoration of Lima wouldn’t be complete without the Parque del Amor, or Love Park.
 I read online later about the story of this park, which I think is awesome.
 One of Peru’s famous poets Antonio Cillóniz supposedly inspired the creation of this park after observing that cities do not build monuments to lovers, only warriors.
 (Most South American cities have statues of war heroes or other significant military figures in their main plazas or squares).

 Chris and I were in Lima on Valentine’s Day and so he indulged my idea of walking from our hotel along the ocean to see the famous “El Beso” statue and the park.
 I wish it could say it was the most ultra romantic part of our trip, but it wasn’t.
 We understand now why our travel guidebook said, “Watch out!” if you venture over to this park on Valentine’s Day.
 There were couples holding hands, girls with bouquets of flowers and balloons, families, you name it.
 There were people everywhere!
+While it wasn’t necessarily romantic, it was fun to see Peruvians celebrating the holiday in their beautiful urban park.

-We did catch a stunning sunset over the Pacific Ocean, but after that we fled the crowds to grab a bottle of wine and some snacks to enjoy from the comfort of our awesome hotel.
+We did catch a stunning sunset over the Pacific Ocean, but after that we fled the crowds to grab a bottle of wine and some snacks to enjoy from the comfort of our lovely hotel.